thufv/thufv.github.io/_research/p4-to-boogie.md

 ### <center>Source Code</center>

 P4-to-Boogie is the tool that implements our approach.
-The <a href="https://cloud.tsinghua.edu.cn/f/1dba0066f68c44f1a174/?dl=1">source code</a> contains all source code of P4-to-Boogie.
-Please refer to `readme.txt` for instructions to compile Zord.
+The <a href="https://github.com/Invincibleyc/P4B-Translator">source code</a> contains all source code of P4-to-Boogie.
+Please refer to `README.md` for instructions to compile P4-to-Boogie.

 ### <center>Tool Usage</center>